tianocore/edk2/ShellBinPkg/ReadMe.txt

 ============================================================================
                                  OVERVIEW
 ============================================================================
-The binaries of ShellBinPkg are generated with ShellPkg project and built with BaseTools Package (r11544).
+The binaries of ShellBinPkg are generated with ShellPkg project and built with BaseTools Package.
 The binaries are built with no debug information by building with "RELEASE" target.
+The EDKII revision 11595 was used for both.

 The following steps can help to re-generate these binaries for customization:
 1. Check out EDK II to $(WORKSPACE)